Mother's Day and the Infertile Woman

 “Now when these things begin to take place, straighten up and raise your heads, because your redemption is drawing near.”
-Luke 21:28 ESV
+Luke 21:28

 It’s that time of year again.
 Mother’s Day is right around the corner, and although it’s expected to be a happy time celebrating our mothers, it can be quite devastating for some.
-Being diagnosed with PCOS (Polycystic Ovarian Syndrome) in my teens, I tend to have this fear of not being able to have a baby of my own some day.
+Being diagnosed with PCOS (Polycystic Ovarian Syndrome) in my teens, I had this fear of not being able to have a baby of my own some day.
 We always hear of the couple that struggled to get pregnant, and then their happy ending of a God-answered prayer became a reality.
 But what about those who are still suffering?
 What about those women whom God hasn’t answered their prayers yet?

 Infertility can be like mourning the loss of a child you never had or once lost…there are no aids to heal the permanent wounds left from this feeling of despair.
 And even more so, to watch a friend struggle through this is almost unbearable.
 Ladies, for those of you struggling with infertility, there is hope.
 Although words of comfort seem like they have no meaning, we can grieve, pray, and keep our eyes on the promise of this world’s redemption.
 In Luke, we are encouraged to not lose faith because our redemption is drawing near…and that redemption started with Jesus dying on the cross.